RitikaVerma7/Chatbot-RAG_with_Evaluation/README.md

 ### Development Steps

-1. **Dataset Preprocessing**: Determined the ideal chunk size using the LlamaIndex framework.
+1. **Dataset Preprocessing**: Tried reading pdf with various libraries.
+2. **Chunk Evaluation**: Evaluated the response time and accuracy of different chunk sizes using LlamaIndex.
+This step was crucial as it directly impacts the efficiency and effectiveness of the RAG system.
+The evaluation code measures average response time, faithfulness, and relevancy of the responses for various chunk sizes to find the optimal configuration.
+Chose chunk size: 256 as optimal, based on best faithfulness and relevancy.
-2. **Initial Setup**:
+3. **Initial Setup**:
-   - Built a basic local RAG using Chroma DB, Nomic-embed-text embeddings from Ollama, and the Mistral chat model.
+   - Built a basic local RAG using Chroma DB, Nomic-embed-text embeddings from Ollama, and the Mistral chat model, didn't preform well.
-   - Switched to Pinecone DB due to inefficiencies.
+   - Tried with Pinecone DB as well, but vectorizing with FAISS achived best results in terms of initial test using chat model.
-3. **Optimized Setup**: Achieved better results with OpenAI embeddings, FAISS vector database, and LangChain.
+4. **First RAG Setup**: Achieved better results with OpenAI embeddings, FAISS vector database, and LangChain.
-4. **Evaluation Methods**:
-   - Used the Mistral chat model.
-   - Employed Sentence Transformer.
+    - **PDF Text Extraction**: Extracted text from the policy handbook PDFs using PyPDF2.
+    - **Text Chunking**: Utilized LangChain's RecursiveCharacterTextSplitter to split the extracted text into manageable chunks, optimizing for chunk size and overlap.
+    - **Vector Store Creation**: Generated embeddings using OpenAIEmbeddings and stored them in a FAISS vector database for efficient retrieval.
+    - **Conversational Chain Setup**: Established a conversational retrieval chain with LangChain, incorporating ChatOpenAI and ConversationBufferMemory to handle user queries and maintain context.

+5. **Initial Evaluation Methods Used**:

+    - **LLM Evaluation**: Developed a comprehensive evaluation method using the Ollama model to assess the RAG system's performance.
+    - **Accuracy Measurement**: Implemented a process to compare actual responses from the chatbot against expected answers using a structured evaluation prompt.
+    - **CSV-Based Testing**: Conducted evaluations using a CSV file containing test cases, calculating the accuracy of the system's responses.
+    - **Detailed Feedback**: Provided detailed feedback by printing evaluation results, highlighting correct and incorrect responses for further analysis and improvement.

+    - **Embedding-Based Evaluation**: Utilized the SentenceTransformer model to assess the precision, recall, and relevancy of the RAG system's responses.
+    - **Cosine Similarity**: Computed embeddings for expected and actual answers, measuring their similarity to evaluate relevancy.
+    - **Precision and Recall Metrics**: Calculated precision and recall based on token overlap between expected and actual answers, providing a comprehensive performance analysis.
+    - **Detailed Reporting**: Printed detailed evaluation results for each test case, including precision, recall, and relevancy scores, along with average metrics for overall performance assessment.

-5. **Accuracy Improvements**:
+6. **Accuracy Improvements**:
    - PDF cleanup.
    - Used Multiquery retriever.
    - Few-shot prompting (added 10 initial dataset entries along with the PDF).